ZtechNetwork/MCBVanillaBehaviorPack/README.md

 From v1.16 and on, changelogs shown here will only go back two major versions to prevent a long list.
 Along with this, new releases will contain changelogs on the [releases](https://github.com/ZtechNetwork/MCBVanillaBehaviorPack/releases) page.

 ## Changelogs
+### v1.16.210
+- Added Fog documentation.
+#### Fixes
+- Horses, Donkeys, Mules, Skeleton Horses, and Zombie Horses can now properly be given custom names, and identified using their respective `runtime_identifier`.
+- Improved performance for actors using `TemptGoal`.
+- Zombie villagers spawned from zombie spawners on Marketplace worlds that were created after version 1.11 now correctly spawn as V2 zombie villagers.
+When cured, they will now correctly turn into V2 villagers.
+- Fixed upgrade path for `format_version` 1.13.0 boats to be properly upgraded to 1.16.100, which resolves a bug where boats templated worlds with a version lower than 1.16.100 had no gravity.
+- Structure blocks no longer auto-save data when structure name text box is deselected.
+- Entities that use material state "Blending" now render correctly behind transparent parts.
+- The scoreboard data of an entity is no longer removed if the entity is being teleported to an unloaded area of the world.
+- Custom blocks now can only drop default state when broken, even with Silk Touch.

+#### Technical
+- Structures can now be deleted from the saved structure list using the new `/structure delete <name>` command.
+- Added new slash command options for `/setblock`, `/fill`, and `/clone` commands for passing in a list of block states to set on the block being spawned.
+- A boolean parameter called `ignore_game_mode` has been added for the block event response `decrement_stack`, set to false by default.
+Thus `decrement_stack` no longer decreases the item stack when playing in Creative by default.
+- Changing `RideableComponent` property `rotate_rider_by` to function for custom mobs.
+- `SetBlock` and `SetBlockAtPos` events now support custom block states.
+- Attachable items created in 1.16.2 and before will not render for their player in first person.
+Attachable items created after 1.16.2 will render for their player in first person unless they are armor.

+#### Custom Biomes and Blocks
+- Disabled loading of entities in custom biome features.
+- Fixed UVs of data-driven blocks to not be slightly shrunk, which caused texel warping.
+- Fixed data-driven blocks being pushed by pistons not working correctly.

+#### Render Offsets Component
+- Simple items, like swords or pickaxes, can have an optional offset applied to them to modify the way they are rendered.
+Note this component should not be added to an attachable item.
+- Component Variables:
+    - `main_hand` - An optional object storing optional transform data for `first_person` and `third_person` for the player's right hand.
+    - `off_hand` - An optional object storing optional transform data for `first_person` and `third_person` for the player's left hand.
+    - `first_person` - An optional object storing 3 vectors `position`, `rotation`, `scale` used to build the first person matrix.
+    - `third_person`- An optional object storing 3 vectors `position`, `rotation`, `scale` used to build the third person matrix.

 ### v1.16.200
 #### Fixes
 - Turning bandwidth optimizations off to see if it fixes stationary mob problem and entity "lag" issues.